-Some emerged to the day and some travelled by night across the open land to the neighbouring towns.
-If they were to find another on those lonely roads what would they find?
+Some emerged to the day and some traveled by night across the open land to the neighboring towns.
+If they were to find another on those lonely roads, what would they find?
 This world was separate from the last.
-There was a fear renewed, birthed entirely in man himself.
+There was a fear renewed, birthed entirely in soul of man himself.

 “Cover your face.
 That’s it, keep it covered.
 You don’t know what’s in the air.
 It made those people sick.
 The ones in the streets and the ones by the seafront.
-I can’t let those men see you either.
+I can’t let those bandits see you either.
 They remember.
 They don’t forget a face, and if they see us again they won’t be happy.
 We have nothing left for them to take.
 I can’t lose you.
 Not like your mother.
 Not like her.” – Father to his son.

-Whatever they could find, and whatever their leaning.
+Wherever they went, and whatever their faction.
 They covered their faces.
-They knew the thing was travelling the winds and they knew it sat burning stronger in some cities than others.
+They knew the horror was traveling on the winds and they knew it sat burning stronger in some cities than others.
 But atonement was the pull for many.
 Kill a man, shatter him in your hands and look him in the eyes.
 He can see you and you can see him.
 In that instant, you know everything he was, and he sees everything you will be.
 The masks are absolution for the disgrace of humanity.
 Nothing else will provide it.

 Many tried to band together.
 For good, bad.
 Restoration, destruction.
 Enlightenment, exoneration.
-The rise of banditry saw the opportunity of a lawless land.
-To become a state of no-banner.
-In their direct opposition would be a deep coveting to restore Chernarus and on their lonely pilgrimages through the forests, they would seek the help of any to join their cause hoping for a sane tomorrow.
+For some survivors the rise of banditry was an opportunity in a lawless land.
+South Zagoria became a state of no-banner.
+In their direct opposition, some people would carry a deep coveting to restore Chernarus.
+On their lonely pilgrimages through the forests, they would seek the help of any to join their cause hoping for a sane tomorrow.
 On either side, good and bad, some would go it alone.
-Stalking the desolate moorland looking for anything to cut them free from the pain and horror that had become life in Chenarus.
+Stalking the desolate landscape looking for anything to cut them free from the pain and horror that had become life in Chenarus.

 But their stories are not yet written.